nordic-institute/X-Road/ansible/TESTCA.md

 (Ansible does these steps automatically)

-1. Before starting the jobs, restart the nginx service to apply the proxy changes (sudo systemctl reload nginx)
+1. Before starting the jobs, restart the nginx service to apply the proxy changes (`sudo systemctl reload nginx`)
-2. start the jobs by calling `sudo systemctl start ca ocsp tsa`
+2. Start the jobs by calling `sudo systemctl start ca ocsp tsa`

 ---------------------------------------------